EmiOrellana/economic_pipeline/README.md

 **An automated ELT pipeline for macroeconomic and financial indicators.**

-Pulls 13 indicators from the FRED and Alpha Vantage APIs, loads them raw into a **Supabase** PostgreSQL database, models them with **dbt** into query-ready marts, and serves them through a **Streamlit** dashboard. **GitHub Actions** refreshes the whole chain every morning, and the same code runs unchanged against a local Docker container.
+Portfolio project that pulls 13 indicators from the FRED and Alpha Vantage APIs, loads them raw into a **Supabase** PostgreSQL database, models them with **dbt** into query-ready marts, and serves them through a **Streamlit** dashboard. **GitHub Actions** refreshes the whole chain every morning, and the same code runs unchanged against a local Docker container.